MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/average-wait-time.md

 ## Enable average wait time

-If you're using the Customer Service admin center app, follow these steps:
+If you're using the Customer Service admin center or Contact Center admin center app, follow these steps:

 1. Go to the workstream of the chat widget in which you need to configure the settings, select edit for the required chat widget, and on the **Chat channel Settings** page, go to the **Behaviors** tab.